Bookkeeping

 • Utilities

-You can add complexity later.
-Starting simple keeps you from getting overwhelmed.
+You can expand it later.
+Starting simple keeps you moving forward.

 Step 4: Connect Your Accounts

-Modern accounting software connects directly to your bank and credit cards.
-Transactions download automatically.
+Most accounting software connects straight to your bank and credit cards now.
+Transactions download automatically every day.

-Choose your start date carefully.
-Don’t download five years of history.
-Start from your fiscal year beginning or the date you’re beginning bookkeeping.
+Pick your start date carefully.
+Don’t import five years of old transactions.
+Start from the beginning of your fiscal year or the day you’re starting fresh.
+Clean slate.

-2. Match transactions to invoices or bills when applicable
+2. Match them to your invoices or receipts

 For cash transactions: